 Seatbelt and occupant restraint integrity — when seats become beds

-If a seat is used for a passenger while driving it must retain its seatbelt anchorage and meet occupant-protection requirements.
-Converting a seat into a bed for sleeping is fine when parked, but any seating that will carry passengers on the road needs certified mounting points and appropriately routed belts.
-Avoid riding on a surface that was intended only for sleeping while the vehicle is in motion.
+If a seat is used for a rider while driving it must keep its seatbelt mount and meet (NHTSA) rider-protection rules.
+Turning a seat into a bed for sleeping is fine when parked, but any seating that will carry riders on the road needs cleared mounting points and properly routed belts.
+Avoid riding on a surface that was meant only for sleeping while the vehicle is in motion.

 Anchorage, subframes, and load paths — preserving crashworthiness